 So what dinosaurs were for sure fluffy, and what’s just speculation?

 The chart above does a pretty good job of showing all the directly-known, phylogenetically important feathered dinosaurs: Psittacosaurus and Tianyulong had quills; Beipiaosaurus and Shuvuuia had filaments; and Ornithomimus and Kulindadromeus had complex feathers.
-There are many other maniraptoriformes (node 4 in the chart) that have been found with beautifully preserved feathers, such as Zhenyuanlong, Microraptor, and Caihong, that sometimes even show what color they were in life (see my post on dinosaur coloration).
+There are many other maniraptoriformes (node 4 in the chart) that have been found with beautifully preserved feathers, such as Zhenyuanlong, Microraptor, and Caihong, that sometimes even show what color they were in life.
 There are also many examples of non-maniraptoran coelurosaurs with protofeathers, such as Dilong and Yutyrannus (tyrannosauroids), and Sinosauropteryx (a compsognathid).
 Here, I’ll go over a few examples speculative featheriness and how likely they actually are.

 Above: Shuvuuia, an insectivorous alvarezsaurid with one-clawed hands from Late Cretaceous Mongolia, which we know was fluffy from direct fossil evidence.

 Above: Plateosaurus, a prosauropod (ancestral cousin to the later, giant, long-necked dinosaurs) from Late Triassic Europe and North America, reconstructed with an ostrich-like protofeather coat on the back and tail, with limbs and head bare.
 Plateosaurus adults weighed up to 4 tonnes, putting it well over the 1.4-tonne Yutyrannus threshold.
 Furthermore, skin impressions from true sauropods show that they were scaly, meaning that somewhere along the sauropod line, the protofeathers were lost–we just don’t know exactly when.
 However, as this reconstruction leaves the limbs, neck and head, and underside of the tail bare, it could be argued that those areas can compensate to keep Plateosaurus cool enough–this is how ostriches thermoregulate.
 I’d give this reconstruction a low but nonzero likelihood.